 Assembly takes approximately 20-30 minutes.
 Instructions can be downloaded from here or viewed online in the User Manual.
 Note that the kit includes a mini-screwdriver and all of the boards are already assembled so no soldering is required.

 Step 2: Programming the Arduino

 (Note: If you ordered a pre-programmed Arduino with your colorimeter kit, you can skip this step).

-Download the latest version of the firmware from here onto your computer.
+Download the latest version of the Arduino firmware from the colorimeter software page (here) onto your computer.
 Unzip the downloaded file to a known location.
 After unzipping you should see a "colorimeter_firmware" folder containing the files used by the firmware.
-Connect your Arduino board to the computer, launch the Arduino IDE (Installation instructions available at http://arduino.cc/en/Guide/HomePage) and open the main firmware file "firmware.pde".
+Connect your Arduino board to the computer, launch the Arduino IDE (installation instructions available at http://arduino.cc/en/Guide/HomePage) and open the main firmware file "firmware.pde".
 This file should compile without needing to download additional libraries.
 After selecting the Arduino board model and the serial port (under "Tools" menu of the Arduino IDE), upload the firmware to the board.

 Step 3: Downloading the colorimeter software

 Download the software for your choice of Operating System (Windows, Mac or Linux) from the software page.
 The files are provided as precompiled binaries so they can be launched immediately after download (by double-clicking on any of the 3 program files).
 For the more adventurous users, the source files are available at http://bitbucket.org/iorodeo/colorimeter.
 The software suite we have developed consistes of 3 different programs: